($801) Cost to ship a car from Los Angeles, CA to Salt Lake City, UT

 The time of the year

-Seasonal demand and weather conditions in both Los Angeles and Salt Lake City can impact car shipping prices.
+Seasonal demand and weather patterns in Los Angeles and Salt Lake City often affect the cost of auto transport.

 The temperature in Los Angeles is known to be very comfortable.
 Los Angeles is subject to a phenomenon typical of a microclimate, causing variations in temperature.
 So be sure to check your weather report before your move.